oxylabs/financial-data-scraper/README.md

   ]
 }
 ```
-With our Financial-Data Scraper, you can seamlessly collect important financial figures and statistics from any Financial-Data web page.
-Harness data such as market trends, stock prices, company financials, or investor sentiments to understand the financial landscape and outperform your competitors.
+With our Financial Data Scraper, you can seamlessly harness data such as market trends, stock prices, company financials, or investor sentiments to understand the financial landscape and outperform your competitors.
 If any queries arise, our support team is just a live chat or email away at hello@oxylabs.io.